Career HubResume

 Passionate

-Your resume and cover letter should illustrate your passion by highlighting accomplishments, awards, certifications or promotions
+Your resume and cover letter should illustrate your passion by highlighting accomplishments, awards, certifications, or promotions.

 Synergy

-This word is the workforce's biggest cliche, with many jokes devoted to mocking its existence.
+This word is the workforce's biggest cliché, with many jokes devoted to mocking its existence.
 “Synergy” simply means you worked well with another person or group, which is typically a core job expectation.

 Team player